• Skip to main content

 📃Ingredient notes and substitutions

 • Vegetable broth - I recommend choosing a low-sodium broth to keep this sauce lower in sodium.
-You can also use broth powder or cubes instead, but do dissolve them in ¾ cup of hot water before using.

 • Brown sugar - You can substitute it with other sweeteners like maple syrup, cane sugar, or coconut sugar.